cybera/knife-keychain/README.md

 end
 ```

 Note that this also will concatenate any keys with the same group name.
+It will "override" any key defined in the _default environment with one defined in your node's environment.